 Russia’s expansion shares, wih German nationalism, responsibility for the outbreak of World War I. While other European empires evaporated during that war, the Russian Empire survived and continued to expand until the fall of the Iron Curtain in 1989.
 The red dashed line on the map shows that the high water mark of this expansion marks the result of two centuries of organic growth.
 (I have shown the Iron Curtain as enclosing only the countries whose governments were installed by the Red Army, i.e. excluding Yugoslavia and Albania).

 Ukraine is (or was, before 2014) a weakly-united country put together as recently as 1954, incorporating conquests from Poland and the Ottoman Empire.
 As the map shows, the Eastern Ukraine belonged to Russia before the rest of the country.
 Ukraine’s modern refusal to allow self-determination of its historically separate regions fits badly with its aspiration to join the EU.
-Britain is encouraging this un-European behaviour by guaranteeing Ukraine’s territorial integrity through its mistaken triple treaty of 1994 (the Budapest Memorandum).
+Britain is encouraging this un-European behaviour by emphasising Ukraine’s territorial unity in its badly worded triple treaty of 1994 (the Budapest Memorandum).

 Britain made the same mistake in 1856 when it signed an earlier triple treaty, also designed to prevent Russian invasion, which failed to foresee the emergence of independence movements in the Ottoman Empire.
 That mistake led directly to the First World War.
-If Britain’s diplomacy had learned from the previous mistake, Ukraine would not be in peril from Russia today.
+If Britain’s diplomacy had learned from the previous mistake, there would not be a ‘frozen’ war in Ukraine today.

 Russia can today credibly but falsely persuade the pro-Russian population that the 1994 treaty obliges the UK and USA to reunite Crimea with Ukraine against its will.
-Britain should now admit to its 1994 mistake, repudiate the treaty, and bring self-determination and peace to the people of Ukraine.
+Britain should now admit to its 1994 mistake and repudiate the ‘territorial integrity’ statement in the treaty.
+It serves no purpose except to feed nationalistic militarism in which civilians are dying.
+It allows governments to pretend to be peacemakers when in fact their lust for power is the source of the conflict.
+The UK and the US should announce that they will recognise any newly-independent region and thus help to bring self-determination and peace to the people of Ukraine.

 (For more on this topic read my article in History and Policy)